-In general, most of the comments agreed it should not be mandatory to comply with express requests from law enforcement but to abide by the applicable law (of either the requestor or the registrant) or if the LEA request was deemed valid.
-It should also be the Privacy and Proxy provider’s decision on whether or not to comply with LEA requests.
+In general, most of the comments are that it should not be mandatory to comply with express requests from law enforcement unless required by the applicable law (of either the requestor or the registrant(.
 There was one suggestion that if this is not addressed by local law then a policy should be developed with LEA input.
 There was great support for registrants to always be notified but this was caveated that it may be possible in some instances, e.g. abuse allegations.
+Two legal firms supported the idea that local law enforcement should be able to request no notification, but with the caveat that it only apply for requests deemed valid.
 A few responses suggested the registrant should be notified regardless of request and to be able to defend or block the request in court.
 Another suggestion was to differentiate between local LEA requests and those from other jurisdictions.
+Another suggestion noted the difference between jurisdictions in which law enforcement may legally request a lack of notification (with a likely expextation that it will be respected), but it is not compulsory.
 A key concern was the erosion of privacy, with a few concerns about civil rights and freedom of speech.

 (2) Should there be mandatory Publication for certain types of activity e.g. malware/viruses or violation of terms of service relating to illegal activity?

-The general feeling is that there should not be mandatory publication for these activities for a variety of reasons including but not limited to the fast rate of change in malware, it could affect privacy, contact details may be fake, that privacy and proxy providers should agree to take reasonable steps to investigate and any publication should be in accordance with local law.
-A few comments did advocate publishing if illegal activity is established as it would be critical in helping prevent abuse and protecting those using privacy and proxy services for legitimate purposes.
+The general feeling is that there should not be mandatory publication for these activities for a variety of reasons including but not limited to the fast rate of change in malware, it could affect privacy, contact details may be fake, that privacy and proxy providers should agree to take reasonable steps to investigate, and that any publication should be in accordance with local law.
+A few comments advocate publishing if illegal activity is established as it would be critical in helping prevent abuse and protecting those using privacy and proxy services for legitimate purposes.
+ALAC for example observed that it would be appropriate when misuse of the DNS under the terms of the service and illegal activity is established, and also that P/P Provider actions do not preclude other likely and more severe responses allowed by the RAA or in law.
 There should be an appropriate penalty to be agreed.
+Several comments noted that they believed action was appropriate for these problems, but that Publication was not the appropriate action, and remedies for issues such as malware or viruses may more appropriately be taken up with the registrar or hosting provider, as these are content issues.

 (3) What (if any) should the remedies be for unwarranted Publication?

-There are mixed comments on this question but in the main there should be no extra remedies – several comments suggested that once publication has occurred there is no way to unpublish and therefore no penalty could be agreed and there are sufficient remedies under contract law.
-This should be a matter between the privacy and proxy provider and registrant and dealt with in either the terms and conditions or under local law.
-Other comments stated that there should be a penalty, including but not limited to compensation (from publisher and ICANN), ICANN to cover all the registrants’ costs, loss of accreditation, a refund and involving the state department.
-Other comments seemed unsure as to remedies.
+There are mixed comments on this question but in the main there should be no extra remedies – several comments suggested that once publication has occurred there is no way to unpublish and therefore no penalty would suffice or that there are sufficient remedies under contract law.
+Many noted that this should be a matter between the privacy and proxy provider and registrant and dealt with in either the terms and conditions or under local law.
+Other comments stated that there should be a penalty, including but not limited to compensation (from publisher and ICANN), loss of accreditation (so ICANN compliance may be directly involved), a refund of the service fees.
+One noted that the state department or equivalent should be involved in cross-jurisdictional issues.
+Others seemed unsure as to remedies.

 (4) Should a similar framework and/or considerations apply to requests made by third parties other than LEA and intellectual property rights-holders?
-(Section 1.3.2)?